sverx/X205TA/README.md

 A collection of documents on how to fix issues running Linux (Debian/Ubuntu/derivates) on an ASUS X205TA

+* bootloader.md contains instructions on how to install the 32 bit UEFI bootloader
 * bluetooth.md contains instructions on how to fix the bluetooth issues
-* bootloader.md contains instructions on how to install the 32 bit UEFI bootloader
 * headphones.md contains instructions on how to get audio from the headphones
 * resume.md contains instructions on how to get the touchpad working again after resuming from suspension
 * hotkeys.md contains instructions on how to get (at least some of) the hotkeys to work
+* microSD.md  contains instructions on how to get the microSD reader to work

 Thanks to the UbuntuForums.org (especially forum user HarryHarryHarry) and AskUbuntu.com communities for they invaluable help